 Missouri is home to some of the largest freshwater springs in the country.
-Millions of gallons of water bubble up from the ground each day, creating brilliant blue pools and fast-running streams.
-Short paths and hiking trails will take you to many of these scenic spots.
+Millions of gallons of water bubble up from the ground each day, creating brilliant blue pools and crystal-clear streams.
+Short paths and hiking trails will guide you to many of these breathtaking spots.

 Several significant springs feed the Current and Jacks Fork rivers in the Ozark National Scenic Riverways, the first National Park area to protect a river system.
 Near Van Buren, a walkway leads to Big Spring, one of the three largest springs in the U.S. It's an impressive sight to see with an average daily flow of 276 million gallons of water.
 The Big Spring Slough Trail, a 1.2 mile loop, includes exhibits about the area's history and natural habitat.